abinit/abipy_book/abipy_book/abinit_input.md

   name: python3
 ---

-# The AbinitInput object
+# AbinitInput object

-The creation of the Abinit input file is one of the most repetive and error-prone operations we have to perform before running our calculations.
+The creation of the Abinit input file is one of the most repetitive and error-prone operations we have to perform before running our calculations.
 To facilitate the creation of the input files, AbiPy provides the `AbinitInput` object, a dict-like object storing the Abinit variables and providing methods to automate